Montessori Kindergarten

 By offering various forms of stimulation while permitting children the freedom to pursue their own educational inclinations, the optimal path of personal and social growth can be found and pursued.
 While we approach education from a holistic perspective, our curriculum does have several distinct components.

-Mathematics
+Hands-On Mathematics

-Our mathematics program offers children physical, hands-on materials such as Sandpaper Numbers, the Bead Stair, the Binomial Cube, etc., to help them develop an understanding of number symbols, quantities, basic algebra, and geometry.
-Games and activities are used to promote problem-solving skills that will combine with this numerical knowledge to form a strong base to carry the child into the more advanced elementary material.
+Our mathematics offers children physical, hands-on materials such as Sandpaper Numbers, the Bead Stair, the Binomial Cube, etc., to help them develop an understanding of number symbols, quantities, basic algebra, and geometry.
+Games and activities are used to promote problem-solving skills that will combine with this. numerical knowledge to form a strong base to carry the child into the more advanced elementary material.

-French
+French Education

 An extension to our language program is French education.
 Children are exposed to French songs, stories, and activities that help them develop a sense of the language’s vocabulary and structure.
 Following themes like “The Calendar” and “Parts of the Body,” students learn how to express themselves in our country’s second official language.

-Language
+Comprehensive Language

 Language is not just about what people say.
 It encompasses social interactions, reading, writing, how we listen and are listened to, and more.
 The ability to clearly phrase and express thoughts, as well as understand others, is an integral element of social growth.
-Century Private School’s language program promotes these abilities while also developing key literacy and phonic skills through various concrete apparatus such as Sandpaper Letters, the Small and Large Movable Alphabets, the Phonetic Farm, etc. We are proud to say that our students enjoy faster progress in language skill
+Century Private School’s language program promotes these abilities while also developing key literacy and phonic skills through various concrete apparatus such as Sandpaper Letters, the Small and Large Movable Alphabets, the Phonetic Farm, etc. We are proud to say that our students enjoy faster progress in language skills.

 The Arts